-7. Conclusions
+7. Conclusion

-This paper presented a conceptual architecture for integrating gaming and simulation for incident management training, with a focus on defining components and associating recent literature.
-This integration is proposed to bring together the interactive environment provided by gaming for taking actions and making decisions with the ability of simulation to produce the technically correct impact of actions taken and decisions made.
+This paper presented a conceptual architecture for integrating gaming and simulation for incident management training with a focus on defining the components and associated recent literature.
+This integration is proposed to bring together the interactive environment provided by gaming for taking actions and making decisions for a situation with the capability to use simulation to produce technically correct impact of the actions taken and decisions made.
 The integration would allow the use of gaming for serious applications for the incident management community.
 Such serious gaming applications are expected to be quite effective for the coming generations of workforce that have grown up playing video games.

-The research community needs to agree on a standard definition of these components to promote their independent development for future plug-and-play compatibility.
+The research community needs to agree on a standard definition of these components to promote their independent development for future plug and play compatibility.
 Recent reported examples of models that appeared similar to the defined components were provided to identify the current available knowledge and gaps.

-It is proposed that the architecture be implemented as a common infrastructure that can be used to integrate independently developed simulation and gaming modules.
-The availability of such an infrastructure will strongly encourage the development of gaming and simulation modules covering the breadth and depth of the incident management applications.
+It is proposed that the architecture be implemented as a common infrastructure that can be used to integrate independently-developed simulation and gaming modules.
+The availability of such an infrastructure will strongly encourage development of gaming and simulation modules covering the breadth and depth of the incident management applications.
 Incident management personnel can select the modules applicable to their environment to create a capability to serve their training needs.